Modestep: Monstercat, Disciple, and the departure of Friend, Deek and Lundy (2017–present)

-After a brief hiatus, Modestep came back strong with "Living For The Weekend," a song that released on British record label Never Say Die.
+After a brief hiatus, Modestep returned with "Living For The Weekend," a song that released on British record label Never Say Die Records.

 Tony left the band in the summer of 2017.
 On 13 November, Canadian record label Monstercat released the duo's next single, "Higher".
 The duo then released two more singles on Monstercat: "Going Nowhere" (with Dion Timmer) and "Summer".

 On 4 July 2018, British record label Disciple announces that Modestep has been signed to the label.
 The duo released "By My Side" alongside Virtual Riot and Barely Alive on Disciple's fourth compilation in the Disciple Alliance series.

 Modestep came back to Monstercat to release "Not IRL" on 14 January 2019.

 Modestep then released their debut Disciple EP entitled "Echoes" on 27 February 2019, which featured a collaboration with Virtual Riot entitled "Nothing".
 Modestep released their collab with Phaseone "Mayday" later that same year, which was featured on the latter's "Transcendency" LP.
 On the 17th of July, 2019, they released their second EP of the year entitled "Dawn", later releasing a collection of remixes for the EP entitled "The Remixes" featuring remixes from Riot Ten, Graphyt & Ecraze, Code:Pandorum, and Definitive.
 Later that year, they released a single with MVRDA entitled "Old School" on Disciple Recordings' "Alliance Vol 5" and also a solo single on Disciple Round Table's "Knights of the Round Table Vol 3" compilation entitled "Alarm".

 In 2020, Modestep released a single on Disciple recordings' "Alliance Vol 6" entitled "Lost My Way."

 In 2021, Modestep released a single on UKF Music entitled "Forever".
 Later that year, they released a collaborative single on Disciple Recordings with Virtual Riot and Frank Zummo entitled "This Could Be Us", which later was featured on Virtual Riot's "Simulation" LP.
 Modestep then released a single on Disciple Recordings' "Alliance Vol 7" compilation entitled "Solastalgia".

 In 2022, Modestep released an EP on Disciple Recordings entitled "Diamonds", which featured collaborations with artists such as Automhate, Dr Ushuu, Jiqui, Nosphere and Oddprophet.

 On 3 November 2022, Pat Lundy announced his departure from the band after 9 years via Twitter.

+On 10 February 2023, Modestep announced on Twitter that they will be leaving Disciple's roster due to their new music route not aligning with Disciple's.